pranaykumar2/WDS/Unit 1/Web Security Models - Explanatory Notes.md

     - **Dynamic access control**: Rules change based on user behavior.
     - Initially, users have no restrictions.
     - Accessing a file restricts access to competitor information.

-**Note:** This response is based solely on the provided source documents.
-Additional research may provide further insights and more recent developments in web security models.